-Client level data was received from 24 agencies including DCFS.
-Providers submitted data for 681 confirmed and prospective victims of human trafficking.
+Client level data was received from 32 agencies including DCFS.
+There were another 3 agencies who did respond with no victims seen.
+The total of 35 agencies responding was a 46% increase from the 2018 report.
+Providers submitted data for 744 confirmed and prospective victims of human trafficking.
 Provider data included actual or estimated age of victims at the time of program entry.
 Victims were grouped into three age categories: 17 and under; 18 and older; and age unknown.
 Act 564 requested from providers a list of the services provided and parishes served.
 Appendix E is a listing of the providers, parishes served and the services provided.